GeraldineRouy/GeraldineRouy/README.md

 ## About Me

-🤩I am a cheerful learner and aspiring fullstack software developer.
-I enjoy working on projects that challenge my skills and help me grow.🥰
+🤩I'm an enthusiastic learner and I'm aiming to become a full-stack software developer.
+I enjoy working on projects that test my skills and give me the opportunity to improve.🥰

-👜Previously, I was a leather goods and boxes/trunks artisan, working with prestigious brands like Hermès, Goyard, and Louis Vuitton.
-Since April 2024, I have been transitioning into tech as a student in application design and development at Campus Numérique In The Alps in Grenoble.🏔
+👜I used to work as a leather goods and trunk artisan for prestigious brands such as Hermès, Goyard and Louis Vuitton.
+I'm currently on a work-study program (since April 2024) to obtain a Bachelor's Degree as an application developer at the Campus Numérique In The Alps in Grenoble. 🏔

-## Learning Journey
+## Ongoing education

-🤓I am currently on a 21 months training in software development.
-As I progress, my existing repositories will evolve, and I will create new ones to showcase my growth and projects.
-Feel free to check back regularly to follow my progress and explore my work!
+🤓I am currently on a 21-month training programme in software development.
+Feel free to check back regularly to follow my evolving repositories and explore my work!

 - 🌱 I’m learning **mainly Java/Spring**, and also **Vue.js** and **PHP/Laravel**.

-- ⚔ I did a solo Turn-based Game in Java : [DnD Java Game](https://github.com/GeraldineRouy/java_dnd_game).
+- ⚔ I did a solo Turn-based Game in Java: [DnD Java Game](https://github.com/GeraldineRouy/java_dnd_game).

-- 💻 I have worked on a SPA project in Vue.js : [Spirulin Suppliers List](https://github.com/GeraldineRouy/public_spa_spirulin_suppliers_project).
+- 💻 I have worked on a SPA project in Vue.js: [Spirulin Suppliers List](https://github.com/GeraldineRouy/public_spa_spirulin_suppliers_project).

-- 🍉🥦 I also did an online fruits and veggies shop using Laravel : [Fruits and Veggies Shop](https://github.com/GeraldineRouy/fruits-and-veggies-shop).
+- 🍉🥦 I also did an online fruits and veggies shop using Laravel: [Fruits and Veggies Shop](https://github.com/GeraldineRouy/fruits-and-veggies-shop).

-- ✊🏻✋🏻✌🏻 I enjoyed coding in JS this litte rock-paper-scissors game : [Jan-Ken Game](https://github.com/GeraldineRouy/jan-ken-js-game).
+- ✊🏻✋🏻✌🏻 I enjoyed coding in JS this simple rock-paper-scissors game: [Jan-Ken Game](https://github.com/GeraldineRouy/jan-ken-js-game).

 - 📫 How to reach me: **geraldine.rouy@gmail.com**